 - The Chinese doctors found that cervical fusion for cervical spondylosis due to the ossification of the posterior longitudinal ligament worked better if it was performed early in the patient’s diagnosis.

-- Clearly we find comprehensive Prolotherapy works better when treatment occurs earlier in the diagnosis rather than later.
+- Clearly, we find comprehensive Prolotherapy works better when treatment occurs earlier in the diagnosis rather than later.

 - The researchers found that patients in more significant pain improved the most.
 Patients with less significant pain did not improve that much.

 - We also find that in many patients with significant pain, even the smallest relief is greatly magnified.
 In patients with less pain, there is obviously less significant pain improvement.
-For instance a patient with a 2 out of 10 pain who jumps to 0 – has moved 2 levels.
+For instance, a patient with a 2 out of 10 pain who jumps to 0 – has moved 2 levels.
 A patient with level 9 pain that improves to level 5 pain has jumped 4 levels.
 The pain relief is then much more significant.
-HOWEVER, our argument is why go through the high risk of cervical fusion for relief of lower level pain.
+However, our argument is why go through the high risk of cervical fusion for relief of lower-level pain?
 See below.

 Let’s finish up this comparison with conclusion notes from surgeons:

-- There can be limited (successful) surgical outcomes after laminoplasty (the creation of more space for the nerves by removal of bone) with risk of kyphotic cervical alignment (the cervical spine curves forward after failed cervical surgery), the spinal canal occupation, (bone growth filling in the cervical spinal canals causing cervical stenosis) reossification, (calcium and bone buildup return to the soft tissue to assist in cervical neck stability).
+- There can be limited (successful) surgical outcomes after laminoplasty (the creation of more space for the nerves by removal of bone) with a risk of kyphotic cervical alignment (the cervical spine curves forward after failed cervical surgery), the spinal canal occupation, (bone growth filling in the cervical spinal canals causing cervical stenosis) reossification, (calcium and bone buildup return to the soft tissue to assist in cervical neck stability).
 And hypermobility of the cervical spine (Cervical instability)

-- Laminoplasty has been advocated because of its preservation of neck range of motion compared with laminectomy with fusion.
+- Laminoplasty has been advocated because of its preservation of the neck range of motion compared with laminectomy with fusion.
 However, ossification of the posterior longitudinal ligament is different from other etiological factors of myelopathy with respect to neck range of motion that may incite further progression of ossification of the posterior longitudinal ligament.

 - (This is extraordinary.
-Laminoplasty is prefered because the neck maintains its natural range of motion.
+Laminoplasty is preferred because the neck maintains its natural range of motion.
 However, this may lead to bone and calcium formation in the posterior longitudinal ligament.
 The range of motion after laminoplasty is unstable.
 Successful surgery did not correct the problem.)

 In our clinical and research observations, we have documented that Prolotherapy can offer answers for sufferers of cervical instability, as it treats the problem at its source.
 Prolotherapy to the various structures of the neck eliminates the instability and the sympathetic symptoms without many of the short-term and long-term risks of cervical fusion.
 We concluded that in many cases of chronic neck pain, the cause may be underlying joint instability and capsular ligament laxity.
 Furthermore, we contend that the use of comprehensive Prolotherapy appears to be an effective treatment for chronic neck pain and cervical instability, especially when due to ligament laxity.
 The technique is safe and relatively non-invasive as well as efficacious in relieving chronic neck pain and its associated symptoms.

 Medical research validating the use of Comprehensive Prolotherapy, from simple dextrose injections to stem cell prolotherapy injections is not new.
-There is 55 years of research supporting the use of Prolotherapy for problems of the neck and head.
-(4)
+There are 55 years of research supporting the use of Prolotherapy for problems of the neck and head.
+(5)

-1. Steilen D, Hauser R, Woldin B, Sawyer S. Chronic neck pain: making the connection between capsular ligament laxity and cervical instability.
+2. Steilen D, Hauser R, Woldin B, Sawyer S. Chronic neck pain: making the connection between capsular ligament laxity and cervical instability.
 Open Orthop J. 2014 Oct 1;8:326-45. doi: 10.2174/1874325001408010326. eCollection 2014.
 [Google Scholar]

-2. Choi BW, Song KJ, Chang H. Ossification of the posterior longitudinal ligament: a review of literature.
+3. Choi BW, Song KJ, Chang H. Ossification of the posterior longitudinal ligament: a review of literature.
 Asian spine journal.
 2011 Dec 1;5(4):267-76.
 [Google Scholar]

 5. HACKETT GS, Huang TC, RAFTERY A. Prolotherapy for headache.
 Headache: The Journal of Head and Face Pain.
 1962 Apr 1;2(1):20-8.
 [Google Scholar]